If you have decided to install a water heater yourself to save money or to test your DIY plumbing skills, we suggest you may want to reconsider.

 So, ask yourself if you really save money when you go to a big box store to buy and then install a water heater yourself.
 It may surprise you to know it often ends up costing you more.

 Installing a water heater is no average DIY project.
-You must have plumbing, electrical, heating and ventilating and carpentry skills, know state and local building codes, obtain a permit for the work and arrange with your municipality for an inspection of the work.
+You must have plumbing, electrical, heating ventilating, and carpentry skills, know state and local building codes, obtain a permit for the work and arrange with your municipality for an inspection of the work.

 Failure to comply with plumbing codes can put you at substantial physical, financial and legal risk.
 When you have a licensed plumber install a water heater the plumbing company assumes the risk and has insurance to cover it.
 If you perform unpermitted work, you place yourself in legal jeopardy and may invalidate homeowner’s insurance coverage related to the work.

 All water heaters fail eventually, but you can help avoid spectacular failures by hiring a licensed plumber instead of doing it yourself.
-You will avoid the 15 common mistakes DIY plumbers make when they install a water heater, get a higher quality water heater and most likely save money in the long run.
-If you need help getting a new water heater installed, we have plumbers experienced with locating slab leaks standing by in Flower Mound, Grapevine, Plano, North Richland Hills, Carrollton, and Richardson.
+You will avoid the 15 common mistakes DIY plumbers make when they install a water heater, get a higher quality water heater, and most likely save money in the long run.